thachhoang/cbitcoin417/README.md

 - Use select() in a loop to monitor everything
 - Peer objects are collected in CBAssociativeArray
 - At the start, actively connect to initial peers (kale.cs.umd.edu)
+- Accept incoming connections, create new sockets and save them in corresponding peer objects

 Pending:

-- Accept incoming connections, create new sockets and save them in corresponding peer objects
-- Simple features like versioning will be function calls
-- Time-consuming stuff like mining should be in another thread to avoid blocking
+- Send a get-address message to each peer (once?), then try to connect to the results
+- Ping/pong (new thread?
+CBAssociativeArray is not thread-safe)

 ## References